LYNNE BARRETT

 I offered an online presentation about What Editors Want for the IWWG, part of their summer series on "The Business of Writing," on Monday, June 29, 2020.
 See the top of this home page for more information.

-The International Women's Writing Guild summer conference, which was scheduled for late July at Misselwood at Endicott College in Beverly, MA will return in Summer 2021.
+The International Women's Writing Guild summer conference, which had been scheduled for late July at Misselwood at Endicott College in Beverly, MA was able to return in person in 2022.

-ONLINE PRESENTATION: On June 29th I taught an online workshop on "What Editors Want" as part of the International Women's Writing Guild's Summer 2020 WRITING AS BUSINESS series on Monday evenings at 7, June 15th through August 24.
-You can sign up for one class ($49 nonmenber, $39 for IWWG members, 20% discount for students), or more, and there are further discounts for bundles of classes, both in this series and the full set of summer presentations, the IWWG Summer Picnic for Writers.
-There is also an opportunity to reserve an appointment with an agent.
+On June 29, 2020 I taught an online workshop on "What Editors Want" as part of the International Women's Writing Guild's Summer 2020 WRITING AS BUSINESS series on Monday evenings at 7, June 15th through August 24.
+The IWWG was able to offe, this series and the full set of summer presentations, the IWWG Summer Picnic for Writers.
+There was also an opportunity to reserve an appointment with an agent.
 Full information is here on the IWWG website.

-These IWWG events replace the planned-for IWWG Summer Conference at Endicott College, where I would have been teaching a Fiction Intensive, as well as doing a talk on What Editors Want.
-Here's hoping the conference takes place in summer 2021.
+These IWWG events replaced the planned-for IWWG Summer Conference at Endicott College, where I would have been teaching a Fiction Intensive, as well as doing a talk on What Editors Want.
+The Conference was able to return, in person at Endicott, in July 2022.

 Picture